 Shanks and Akram had long left me behind so I crossed the river on my own, using the rope to navigate my way across the the rocks and a makeshift bridge fashioned from two branches tied together.

 From there it was literally all uphill.
 Fortunately flowers and foliage provided distraction from the hard work at hand.
 Red and orange ginger blooms dotted the route and the sounds of jungle fauna filled the air.

-Respite came at 9.40am at a small clearing just before another steep uphill stretch.
+Respite came at 9.40am more than 3 hours after setting out, at a small clearing just before another steep uphill section.
 I had caught up with Akram and Chin-Wen and in between slugs of water we exchanged unpleasantries, each of us bemoaning how tough Liang was proving to be.
 My body felt all sorts of wrong, and having to keep my eyes only on what was directly ahead of me was disorienting.
 Twice I banged my head on a low hanging branch.

-It was only about 1 km from the peak when things flattened out.
+It was about 1 km from the peak when things flattened out.
 Moist and peaty here, there were mud holes to avoid but otherwise the trail was incredibly pleasant.
-However just as I was beginning to fool myself into thinking that I might finish strong, Liang threw me for another loop and the terrain changed again.
+However just as I was beginning to fool myself into thinking that I might finish strong, Liang threw me for another loop; the terrain changed again.

-30 minutes later after spraying up we were headed back down.
+30 minutes later after spraying up with deep heat we were headed back down.
 The return was faster at first, but the constant downhill quickly took its toll and any gains we made were quickly lost.
 We managed to exit in 4 1/2 hours and weren’t the only ones limping and in a lot of pain when we got there.
 Still the slaying was mutual.
-Liang slated us and we slated right back.
-But once would be enough for this gal.
+Liang slayed us and we slayed right back.
+But once would be enough for me.